Precise study of triply charmed baryons $\Omega_{ccc}$

 {Error budget in the calculation of the ground state mass of $\Omega_{ccc}^{++}(3/2^{+})$ baryon. } \eet{error_table}

-In Fig.~\ref{fg:3o2}, we summarize the results on the ground state mass of $\Omega_{ccc}(3/2)$ baryons showing our results (red circles at the bottom / vertical blue band) and compare it with previous results.
-The vertical blue band serves as a reference point for comparing other findings with our results.
+In Fig.~\ref{fg:3o2}, we summarize the results on the ground state mass of $\Omega_{ccc}(3/2)$ baryons showing our results (red circles at the bottom / vertical blue band) and compare it with previous results, using the blue band as reference.
 A horizontal dashed line is placed to separate lattice and non-lattice results (see caption).
 Lattice results are also color-coded to distinguish those that include continuum extrapolation from those that do not ({\it c.f.} see Table X in supplement \cite{Suppl} for more details).
 It is evident this work clearly narrows down the broad range of estimates from previous calculations, providing the most precise lattice results to date while properly addressing the associated systematic uncertainties.
+Note a few of the earlier calculations deviates from the most recent ones.
+In particular, estimations in Refs. \cite{Alexandrou:2012xk, Alexandrou:2014sha} differ, despite continuum and chiral extrapolations.
+We believe this is due to charm quark mistuning, which was also reflected in their estimation of $\Xi_{cc}$ mass, when compared with other lattice results and the experimental number from LHCb \cite{LHCb:2017iph}.
+Deviation in Ref. \cite{Padmanath:2013zfa} is also potentially due to charm quark mistuning and uncontrolled discretization errors.
 It is also worth noting that some model results align closely with the vertical line, suggesting it may be interesting to explore possible commonalities in their interaction potentials that lead to results near our lattice estimation.

+\acknowledgements This work is supported by the Department of Atomic Energy, Government of India, under Project Identification Number RTI 4002.
+Computations were carried out on the Cray-XC30 of ILGTI, TIFR (which has recently been closed), and the computing clusters at the Department of Theoretical Physics, TIFR, Mumbai, and IMSc Chennai.
+We are thankful to the MILC collaboration and, in particular, to S. Gottlieb for providing us with the HISQ lattice ensembles.
+We would also like to thank Ajay Salve, Kapil Ghadiali, and T. Chandramohan for computational support.
+NM and DC also thank Amol Dighe for discussions.
+MP gratefully acknowledges support from the Department of Science and Technology, India, SERB Start-up Research Grant No. SRG/2023/001235.

 NSD, DC, and AR have contributed equally and are credited as co-first authors.